How to add HTTP authentication

 In this example, we are starting our scan from the /basic/ page of our application (http://178.79.154.6/basic/).
 Unlike form-based authentication there is no login URL, instead the login details are sent with every request.

 We specify a Realm of Fake Realm in our example.
-To find out what realm you have active on your application please see instructions below.
+To find out what realm you have active on your application please see instructions.

 Username and password